-The Office of Information and Regulatory Affairs (within the Office of Management and Budget) and GSA publish the Unified Agenda on Reginfo.gov.
+In addition to the eRulemaking Program, there are federal offices that publish rulemaking materials and information.
+These include the Office of the Federal Register (OFR) and RISC.
+OIRA (within the Office of Management and Budget) and GSA publish the Unified Agenda on Reginfo.gov.
 The Unified Agenda indicates, among other pieces of information, whether a rule imposes unfunded mandates and whether it has federalism implications.
 OFR's Federalregister.gov provides access to the officially published Federal Register.
+Combined,

-Combined, information published by all three of these bodies and others provides the user with important context about rulemakings.
+- 91 information published by all three of these bodies and others provides the user with important - 92 context about rulemakings.

-As used in this Recommendation, the term "data interoperability" means that rulemaking data published or housed by different entities is connected.
-Complete data interoperability in this context is achieved when a user is able to find all relevant information about a rule in one place.
-Currently, a basic level of data interoperability among FDMS/Regulations.gov, RISC, and OFR begins when agencies enter certain identifying numbers about a rule into e-dockets.
-The three key identifiers are: 1) the Regulations.gov Document Number, 2) the RIN (described above), and 3) the Federal Register Document Number.
-The Regulations.gov Docket Number is generated by FDMS when an agency user creates an e-docket.
+93 As used in this Recommendation, the term "data interoperability" means that rulemaking 94 data published or housed by different entities is connected.
+Complete data interoperability in this 95 context is achieved when a user is able to find all relevant information about a rule in one place.
+Currently, a basic level of data interoperability among FDMS/Regulations.gov, RISC, and OFR 96 97 begins when agencies enter certain identifying numbers (key identifiers) pertaining to a rule into e-dockets.
+The three key identifiers are: (1) the Regulations.gov Document Number, (2) the RIN 98 99 (described above), and (3) the Federal Register Document Number.
+The Regulations.gov Docket 100 Number is generated by FDMS when an agency user creates an e-docket.
 The RIN is generated when an agency requests it from RISC.
-The Federal Register Document Number is assigned by OFR when an agency sends a document to it for publication in the Federal Register.
-Because e-dockets often contain more than one document that has been published in the Federal Register, there are often two or more Federal Register Document Numbers associated with any given rulemaking.
+The Federal Register Document Number is assigned by 101 OFR when an agency sends a document to it for publication in the Federal Register.
+Because e-102 dockets often contain more than one document that has been published in the Federal Register, 103 there are often two or more Federal Register Document Numbers associated with any given 104 105 rulemaking.
 When all three key identifiers are entered, users can understand the relationships among related e-dockets and can have access to the entire lifecycle of a rulemaking.
-If any of these identifiers are missing, or are incorrectly entered, users may have difficulty discerning key context about the rulemaking.
+If any of 106 107 these key identifiers are missing, or are incorrectly entered, users may have difficulty discerning 108 important context about the rulemaking.

 In addition to these other offices, FDMS/Regulations.gov interacts, to a limited extent, with commercial search engines.
-Currently, commercial search engines capture materials that have appeared on the "front page" of Regulations.gov (e.g., "What's Trending" notices).
+Currently, commercial search engines capture materials

+111 that have appeared on the "front page" of Regulations.gov (e.g., "What's Trending" notices).

-However, for technical reasons that are beyond the scope of this Recommendation, search engines currently do not capture the vast majority of materials on Regulations.gov.9
+112 However, for technical reasons that are beyond the scope of this Recommendation, search

+113 engines currently do not capture the vast majority of materials on Regulations.gov.